Who's Behind Listverse?

-The case was eventually given over to the CBI, who did not find any proof that Rajesh and Nupur Talwar were responsible the murders.
+The case was eventually given to the CBI, who did not prove that Rajesh and Nupur Talwar were responsible for the murders.
 The CBI also investigated two other domestic servants and a personal assistant, but nothing came of this.
 After the case was handed over to yet another team, Aarushi’s parents were convicted and handed life terms in November 2013.
 In 2017, they were acquitted after they challenged the decision.

-To this day, there has been no other leads in the double Noida murder.
+To this day, there have been no other leads in the double Noida murder.
 The killer remains free, and it seems unlikely that the case will be solved any time soon.

-Victims include 21-year old Brian Welzien who disappeared on New Year’s Day in 2000.
+Victims include 21-year old Brian Welzien, who disappeared on New Year’s Day in 2000.
 His decomposing remains were found 8 weeks later in a lake in Indiana.
 In 2009, 24-year old William Hurley was missing for 6 days before being found dead and floating in a river in Boston.
-One of the smiley faces were spotted near the river.
+One of the smiley faces was spotted near the river.

-While the FBI is not convinced and say that the drownings are most likely alcohol-related, private investigations continue.
+While the FBI is not convinced and says that the drownings are most likely alcohol-related, private investigations continue.
 A documentary on the drownings saw the light in early 2019.
-Whether the detectives will ever find serial killers lurking in the periphery and bring them to book, remains to be seen.
+Whether the detectives will ever find serial killers lurking in the periphery and bring them to book remains to be seen.

-The truck driver never strayed from pleading innocent regarding the murder, right up until his death in 2003.
+The truck driver never strayed from pleading innocent regarding the murder, right up until he died in 2003.
 In 2008, police were investigating new leads, but nothing came of that either.
 To date, the murder of Jennifer Beard remains officially unsolved.

 7 Death of Ashley Turner

 Airman 1st Class Ashley Turner was stationed at Naval Air Station Keflavik in Iceland in 2005 when she was savagely murdered near her dorm room.
-Her parents learned through an Iceland paper posted on the Internet that their daughter had been murdered, after military investigators simply stated that Ashley had died of trauma to the head and neck.
+Through an Iceland paper posted on the Internet, her parents learned that their daughter had been murdered after military investigators simply stated that Ashley had died of trauma to the head and neck.

 20-year old Ashley had been stabbed in the head and neck, but this seemed to be the only straightforward information about her murder.
-There were several incorrect death certificates issued, no forthcoming assistance on death benefits and a lack of critical information from the military.
+Several incorrect death certificates were issued, no forthcoming assistance on death benefits, and a lack of critical information from the military.

 24-year old model, Ryan Singleton, left Las Vegas and headed back home to Los Angeles after a well-deserved vacation in July 2013.
-His car broke down in the Mojave Desert and a Highway Patrol officer offered to take Ryan to rest stop in Baker.
-When Ryan got to the rest stop, he phoned one of his friends and asked if he could come pick him up.
-The friend did not delay in driving to Baker, but when he arrived, Ryan was nowhere to be found.
+His car broke down in the Mojave Desert, and a Highway Patrol officer offered to take Ryan to a rest stop in Baker.
+When Ryan got to the rest stop, he phoned one of his friends and asked if he could come to pick him up.
+The friend did not delay in driving to Baker, but Ryan was nowhere to be found when he arrived.

 Nearly 3 months later, Ryan’s body was discovered by two joggers two miles from where he was last seen at the rest stop.
 His eyes and internal organs were missing.
 An autopsy could not determine the exact cause of death due to the advanced state of decomposition of the remains.
 Authorities believed the missing organs were due to scavenging animals in the area, but Ryan’s family believed otherwise.
 His mother insisted that her son had been the victim of “illegal organ trafficking.”